Archive from The Teacher Triathlete, September 10, 2014

 Also, it’s important to keep in mind that the social dynamics for students who are eight and nine years old start to become pretty noticeable in third grade and then beyond.
 The last thing I ever wanted as a classroom teacher was for a young reader to start seeing himself or herself as a level.
 Also, I didn’t want a reader to feel self-conscious because he or she was reading a red dot book as opposed to a green dot book.

-All this being said, I firmly believe in the use of levels for specific instruction, such as with guided reading, one to one teacher-student reading conferences, or in other forms of instruction.
+All this being said, I firmly believe in the use of levels for specific instruction, such as with guided reading or in other forms of instruction.
 Only the teacher should see the levels in these cases.
 When I asked about opinions on leveling libraries on Twitter a couple weeks ago, Franki Sibberson, author of Beyond Leveled Books, responded with, “I’ve always believed that levels are for the teachers, not the kids.
 Sometimes a helpful tool.”
 Franki’s words really resonated with me.
 I agree that levels are an important tool in the classroom- for the teacher.
 I really do not see a need for children to view themselves as readers of a level.
 Rather, I want them to view themselves as readers of books.

 Helpful articles and posts on the topic: